hoymkot/cross-the-wall/README.md

 * fix TODO
 * heartbeats for systems
 * incorporate express to major http ends point for common error handling and logging
-* aws lambda version , with user defined NAT
+* aws lambda version , with user defined NAT, the problem is that ids doesn't allow callback from out side
-* move it to SCF to have a test run
 * smart switch between callback and relay. remember configuration so we only do it one time.
+* [Relay version ] test if sysmetric encryption would make the whole thing faster
+*** 1, send request to get symm key, valid for hour/day/week?
+*** 2, use the sym key for encryption afterword.